Ricks-Lab/benchMT/README.md

 * Many core improvements for improved robustness and style.
 Added reST docstrings for better supportability and improved type checking by PyCharm.
 * Extend energy mode to cover Nvidia, in addition to AMD GPU's.
-* *--noBS* on the command line will allow benchMT to function without a boinc installation.
+* *--noBS* on the command line will allow benchMT to function without a BOINC installation.
 * Check devmap and give more details to help user understand mapping of BOINC Devices to Driver Card Numbers.
-* Added command line option to purge cached kernel files from working directory.
+* Added *--purge_kernels* command line option to purge cached kernel files from working directory.
-* Added command line option to display information on all installed GPUs.
+* Added *--lsgpu* command line option to display information on all installed GPUs.

 ## Development Plans and Known Limitations
 * Doesn't work in console of server install of Ubuntu.
 Need to investigate this.
 * Currently, running more than one job at a time on a single GPU is not supported.
 * Need to find a method to find compute capable Nvidia GPUs.
 Perhaps a call to nvidia-smi.
 Need help on this, since I don't have any Nvidia GPUs.
-* Energy reporting feature only implemented for GPUs using amdgpu drivers.
-If you know how to read current power for Nvidia GPUs and want to collaborate on implementing this feature, let me know!
+* Need to find a way to automate the mapping of BOINC device number to Linux card number or PCIE ID.
+Need help on this.

 ## History
 #### New in Previous Release  -  [v1.6.0](https://github.com/Ricks-Lab/benchMT/releases/tag/v1.6.0)